-A sample course choice form is included in this booklet and will be made available in the Google classroom used for registration.
+A sample course choice form is included in this booklet and pupils will receive a printed version to be handed in.

-Course choice forms should be filled in in the classroom and submitted by Wednesday 31st March at the latest.
+Course choice forms should be filled in by pupils, signed by parents and submitted by Wednesday 30th March at the latest.

-Graeme Smart Head Teacher March 2021
+Graeme Smart Head Teacher January 2022